solana-mobile/mobile-wallet-adapter/spec/spec.md

 - `dapp_uri`: (Optional) a URI representing the web address associated with the dapp endpoint making this authorization request.
 If present, it must be an absolute, hierarchical URI.
 - `dapp_icon_relative_path`: (Optional) a relative path (from dapp_uri) to an image asset file of an icon identifying the dapp endpoint making this authorization request
 - `dapp_name`: (Optional) the display name for this dapp endpoint
-- `privileged_methods`: a list of method names from Privileged methods for which the dapp endpoint is requesting permissions

 ###### Result
 {: .no_toc }